jpbalarini/uruguayan_exchange_rates/README.md

     UruguayanExchangeRates.exchange_rates(:UYU_USD)

-It should return an array with two elements, buy and sell values respectively:
+It should return a hash with two elements, buy and sell values respectively:

-    [25.95, 26.75]
+    {:buy=>28.0, :sell=>28.8}

 Supported keys are: